Lumberjack Leadership Institute

 NAU helps first-generation students with tools they need to succeed

 In collaboration with The Suder Foundation and its university affiliates, Northern Arizona University invites first-generation students to participate in the Lumberjack Leadership Institute.
-This conference is FREE for all NAU students, and free breakfast and lunch will be provided.
+This conference is FREE for all NAU students, and free lunch will be provided.
 Undergraduate students at all class levels are encouraged to apply.

 Apply for the Lumberjack Leadership Institute today!
 The deadline to apply will be announced soon.